AdobeDocs/cc-libraries-api/src/pages/index.md

 ## Welcome

-Welcome to the CC Libraries API documentation!
-Here you can learn all about CC Libraries, read development guides, explore endpont references, and find tools and sample code.
+Welcome to the CC Libraries API!
+Before jumping straight into the documentation, we recommend taking a moment to learn more about what CC Libraries are and what the API can do for you.

 <DiscoverBlock slots="heading, link, text"/>